pheebcodes/personal-site/content/index.md

 electronics, specifically guitar pedals, keyboards (the computer kind), and retro console related things. i'll blog about them eventually.

-trans rights are human rights. black lives matter. fascism is a loser ideology.
+trans rights are human rights, black lives matter, and fascism is a loser ideology.